buggyrace/buggy-race-server/tech_notes/content/tech-notes/favicon.md

 link into the base template, putting its route into `app.py`, and caching its response, we've made what's going on less mysterious.

+> Incidentally, because `"/favicon.png"` is identifying a route here, it doesn't
+> _need_ to look like a filename — that is, it would still work if you changed
+> the route not to have the `.png` extension (provided you also removed that
+> `.png` from the URL in the `<link rel="icon"...>`'s `href` attribute, because
+> that's the URL that your browser will be requesting).
+However, in this case,
+> keeping the `.png` in the route is probably the least confusing way of doing
+> it, because the route really is only serving that image file.

 ## When caching is not your friend